Rite of Christian Initiation of Adults (RCIA)

 RCIA is How a Person Becomes Catholic

 If your heart is leading you to seek a deeper relationship with God, or if you are simply curious about what Catholics believe, then the Rite of Christian Initation of Adults, or RCIA, is the place to start.
 It is the process by which the Church teaches the tenets of the faith and how to live the life of a Catholic.
-RCIA is held Tuesday evenings beginning in the fall after the 6 pm Mass in the Parish Library.
-All are welcome!
-Just call the parish office to find out more.
+There are three sacraments of Christian initiation that will bring you into Full Communion with the Catholic Church.
+These sacraments are Baptism, the Eucharist, and Confirmation.
+Depending on what sacraments you may have received, the RCIA process will be modified for you in order to receive the remaining sacraments of initiation into the Catholic Church.

 How long does it take to become Catholic?